winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 404\.
 “Therefore, monks, don’t be careless!
 Because I wasn’t careless, I brought about perfect awakening and measureless virtues myself.
 It was also from carefulness that I realized the impermanent existence of all things.
 This is the Tathāgata’s final teaching.”
 {: #p404}

 405\.
 The Bhagavān then entered the first dhyāna.
 Emerging from the first dhyāna, he entered the second dhyāna.
 Emerging from the second dhyāna, he entered the third dhyāna.
 Emerging from the third dhyāna, he entered the fourth dhyāna.
 Emerging from the fourth dhyāna, he entered the abode of space samādhi.
-Emerging from the abode of space samādhi, he entered the abode of consciousness samādhi.
-Emerging from the abode of consciousness samādhi, he entered the abode of nothingness samādhi.
+Emerging from the abode of space samādhi, he entered the abode of awareness samādhi.
+Emerging from the abode of awareness samādhi, he entered the abode of nothingness samādhi.
 Emerging from the abode of nothingness samādhi, he entered the abode with and without conception samādhi.
 Emerging from the abode with and without conception samādhi, he entered the cessation of conception samādhi.
 {: #p405}

 406\. Ānanda then asked Aniruddha, “Has the Bhagavān parinirvāṇa-ed?”